BMBL Stock Forecast: All the More Reason to Consider Bumble Inc. (BMBL) Now

 Sponsored

-The stock witnessed a 18.07% gain in the last 1 month and extending the period to 3 months gives it a -24.09%, and is 12.28% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 11.24% over the week and 8.25% over the month.
+The stock witnessed a 7.04% gain in the last 1 month and extending the period to 3 months gives it a -10.74%, and is -9.23% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.58% over the week and 8.05% over the month.

 Bumble Inc. (BMBL) Analyst Forecasts